Luvous/matias-portfolio/README.md

 In terms of backend, I wanted a database and an easy way to let the client upload and manage the website, so I needed to build a dashboard, with authentication for security.<br>
 The backend uses Node.js with Express.<br>
-Before connecting a database, I made the dashboard, and for images I use the node package called multer, I used local storage for testing.<br>
+Before connecting a database, I made the dashboard.<br>
-When everything was finished, I connected the MongoDB (with mongoose) database, then I added the cloudinary API and updated multer to use the multer-cloudinary package, so images went to cloudinary.<br>
+When everything was finished, I connected the MongoDB database, then I implemented the cloudinary API, so images went to cloudinary.<br>
-For security, I used passport.js for authentication in the admin dashboard.
+I used passport.js for authentication in the admin dashboard.